km4ack/pi-build/README.md

 # pi-build

+During the install you will need a few pieces of information depending on what you choose to install.
+If installing all apps, you will need:

+For Hotspot:
+Current WiFi SSID
+Current WiFi Password

+For Pat Winlink:
+Winlink Password
+Grid Square

 HOTSPOT:
 Hotspot is used to generate a wifi hotspot that you can connect to with other wireless devices.
 This is useful when in the field so you can connect to and contol the pi from a wireless device.